MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-contact-center.md

 ### The Connect model

-This model connects CCaaS solution providers with Microsoft Teams phone system infrastructure, enabling enhanced routing, configuration, and system insights.
+The Connect model leverages Microsoft certified SBCs and Direct Routing to connect contact center solutions to Teams phone system infrastructure, enabling enhanced routing, configuration, and system insights.

-The Connect model helps agents gather information & insights and connect customers with available subject matter experts.
-Organizations can set up automated virtual assistants and skill-based routing queues to put customers in touch with the right agents.
+Other benefits include the option to set up automated virtual assistants and skill-based routing queues that help agents gather information and connect customers with available subject matter experts.

 **Feature highlights:**